PasinduSahan001/Urban_Tour_Sketch/README.md

 ![Logo](https://github.com/PasinduSahan001/Resources/blob/e72255b2280698c3477a729df7c0fb27b13bef18/Urban%20Tour/Logo_2-min.png)

-## Project Overview
+## Overview
 **Urban_Tour** is a group project developed in 2022 as part of our Cloud Computing - Mini Project module in our degree program.
-This repository contains the initial UI sketches for the **Urban_Tour** application, developed as a preliminary step before implementing the backend.
+This repository contains the **initial UI sketches** for the Urban_Tour application, developed as a preliminary step before implementing the backend.
 The goal was to outline the basic design and user flow, providing a visual guide to help shape the project’s development.

 ### Group Members
 - [@Janith Hettiarachchi](https://github.com/JanithK27)